 - Shamrock template (or draw your own)

-How to make your Shamrock Paper Plate Tambourines
+How to make your Shamrock Paper Plate Tambourines (Step by Step Instructions)

-Paint the underside of two of the paper plates with green sparkly paint and let dry.
+Get the kiddos to paint the underside of two of the paper plates with green sparkly paint and let dry.

 Meanwhile, paint a rainbow pattern on the underside of half of one or two of the remaining plates.
 (Double sided is best, but do what you have patience for.)
 Leave the other half of the plate blank for “clouds.”